-You can get down on the grass or on the floor to get your flow on, but doing it on a yoga mat is infinitely better, especially if you have sensitive joints.
+You can do downward-facing dog on the grass or child's pose on the floor to get your flow on, but doing it on a yoga mat is a welcome alternative, especially if you have sensitive joints.

 1. Best Overall: Lululemon Reversible Mat 3mm

 - Material: polyurethane, natural rubber, synthetic rubber, polyester and nylon